 At the end of the day, although counting up the number of countries you have visited can be fun, it’s not really the point of traveling.

-Traveling round the world is all about having exciting and diverse experiences, exploring different cultures, meeting new people and venturing beyond your comfort zone.
+Traveling round the world is all about having exciting and diverse experiences.
+It’s about exploring different cultures, meeting new people and venturing beyond your comfort zone.
 It doesn’t really matter whether you have visited five, fifteen or fifty countries.
-What really matters when you are traveling round the world is what you did while you are there and how it helped you to grow as a person.
+What really matters when you are traveling round the world is what you did and how it helped you grow.